Angelina Jolie Tackles Refugee Debate In New York Times Op-Ed Piece

 “Refugees are in fact subject to the highest level of screening of any category of traveler to the United States.
 This includes months of interviews, and security checks carried out by the F.B.I., the National Counterterrorism Center, the Department of Homeland Security and the State Department.”

 What makes Jolie’s argument so persuasive is her experience in dealing with refugees all over the world.
-In 2012, Angelina Jolie Pitt was appointed Special Envoy to the UN working on over 50 field missions.
+In 2012, Angelina Jolie-Pitt was appointed Special Envoy to the UN working on over 50 field missions.
 During these missions, she has become an advocate and a respected authority on displaced refugees.
 Her role as a Special Envoy conveys an authority that most people don’t realize.
 She isn’t a celebrity spokesperson; Jolie is a full-fledged diplomat, serving as the special envoy for the High Commissioner for Refugees.

 Jolie has spoken passionately in front of the United Nations many times about the plight of refugees.
 In 2010, she spoke to the UN Security Council, reminding them that they had a duty to look beyond the huge numbers of men, women, and children who were victims of sexual violence during times of conflict.
 Instead, they had to remember that behind each number was “a person with a name, personality, a story, and dreams no different than ours and those of our children.”